theyosh/TerrariumPI/docs/_tabs/install.md

 After Git is installed, we can download the Terrariumpi source code.
 We will only download the latest version.

-If you want to do some development or testing, ommit the part `--depth 1`.
+If you want to do some development or testing, omit the part `--depth 1`.
 Then you will get the full repository with all the branches.

 ```console
 git clone --branch 4.x.y.z --depth 1 https://github.com/theyosh/TerrariumPI.git